 These limits prevent recipients from encroaching on their storage limit every time a vast file lands in their inbox.
 But that doesn’t mean you can’t send large files over Gmail.

-Here, we’ll walk you through three different methods, so you won’t be limited in the future.
+Here, we’ll walk you through four different methods, so you won’t be limited in the future.

 The Gmail Attachment Limit Explained

 As we’ve already discussed, the maximum file size you can send via Gmail currently stands at 25MB.
 However, this 25MB limit includes both the file itself plus the encoded copy of the file.
 So in reality, you’re looking at a maximum file size of only 12.5MB.